Bas-Man/WorkScheduleAutomation/README.md

 ~~2.
 If the schedule is updated the next day.
 You will need to manually process the email.
 To do this.~~ ~~1.
 Log in to gmail and remove the "Processed"  label from thread.~~ ~~2.
 Switch to google script.
 Manaully run the nightlyProcess function.~~
+3. Berlitz has not created all the required Google Maps entries for all Language Centres, more over, there are barely any locations in Apple Maps.
+This means that the maps location may not be available.
+If you find an LC that does have a Google maps location but no entry in the locations.gs file.
+Please let me know.